 A mammogram is a low-dose x-ray picture taken of your breast or breasts.
 Physicians use the mammogram to regularly screen healthy women for changes in their breasts.
 It plays a key role in the detection of suspicious breast lumps and calcifications.
 Sometimes, the mammogram can pick up these lumps a year or two before they would be noticed through breast self examinations.
 At our Women's Diagnostic Imaging Center, we offer 3D Mammography™ technology.

-For an appointment, call scheduling at (401) 736-1988.
-Outpatient services are available between 7:30 a.m. to 10 p.m.
+For an appointment, call scheduling at (401) 736-1988. option 3 for outpatient services.
+Mammogram appointments are available between 7:30 a.m. to 10 p.m.